bdobyns/silver-funicular/php-mysql-eb/TechLead.Readme.md

-also try to to guess a sensible name for your app (where sensible is `basename $PWD`), pick up the current region as defined in your `~/.aws/config` default region.  `eb init` will try to guess the type af app by looking for source code in the various supported languages.
+also try to to guess a sensible name for your app (where sensible is `basename $PWD`), pick up the current region as defined in your `~/.aws/config` default region.  `eb init` will try to guess the type of app by looking for source code in the various supported languages.

-note that `eb init` relies on your `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` being set to sensible working values, and your having already run `aws config`.
+Note that `eb init` relies on your `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` being set to sensible working values, and your having already run `aws config`.